evisdrenova/kita/README.md

 ## Roadmap / Issues

-// i might be able to use the sysinfo crate to replace all of the libproc functions - investigate further

-// optimize the app list rendering it's a little slow - coudl use virtualization for the table or somethign else

 // ability to create hot keys and startup flows that llow you to start up multiple apps at once or do other workflows

 // results in vectordb are returned twice, maybe duplices?